velocify/angular-styleguide/a1/README.md

 ### Feature File Names
 ###### [Style [Y121](#style-y121)] [ESLint [file-name](https://github.com/Gillespie59/eslint-plugin-angularjs/blob/HEAD/docs/file-name.md)]

-  - Use consistent names for all components following a pattern that describes the component's feature then (optionally) its type.
-My recommended pattern is `feature.type.js`.
+  - Use this pattern for naming files: `feature.type.js`.
+  - The "feature" portion should be camel-cased, except for directives.
+  - The "feature" portion of directive files should be kebab-cased.

     *Why?*: Provides a consistent way to quickly identify components.